Another successful Thanksgiving: Your stomach is filled with turkey, mashed potatoes, and pumpkin pie, and…

 – Manual therapy

 - Manual therapy techniques include joint mobilizations, joint manipulations, muscle energy techniques and soft tissue massage.
 These are all techniques that can also dampen your body’s response to pain.
-Over time, these maneuvers can improve joint movement and range of motion, which can also decrease pressure that causes the pain receptor activation.
+Over time, these maneuvers can improve joint movement and range of motion, which can also decrease the pressure that causes the pain receptor activation.

 In summary, chronic pain can be debilitating to one’s life.
 It can cause you to decrease your activity levels, isolate yourself from participating in your normal daily activities and have a negative impact on your mood.
 According to recent studies, over 100 million Americans are affected by chronic pain and over $500 million dollars is spent for treatment and lost work productivity.
 Don’t let chronic pain get the best of you, contact your physician and ask if physical therapy is right for you.